Using the CUBIC Cluster

 source ~/.bashrc

 You will want a python installation that you have full control over.
-After logging in as your project user and changing permission on your .bashrc file, you can install miniconda using
+After logging in as your project user and changing permission on your .bashrc file, you can install miniforge using

 You will need to hit Enter to continue and type yes to accept the license terms.
-The default installation location is fine (it will be $HOME/miniconda3).
+The default installation location is fine (it will be $HOME/miniforge3).
 Sometimes you will run into a memory error at this step.
 If this happens, just log out and log back in and the issue should be remediated.
-This can be avoided in the first place by, when sshing into cubic, logging into *login4.
+This can be avoided in the first place by, when SSHing into CUBIC, logging into *login4.

-When prompted if you want to initialize miniconda3, respond again with yes
+When prompted if you want to initialize miniforge3, respond again with yes

-Do you wish the installer to initialize Miniconda3
+Do you wish the installer to initialize Miniforge3

 by running conda init? [yes|no]